Luciana-Pessoa/loginabs/README.md

   job: "Fullstack Developer with PHP & ReactJS",
   currentCourse: "Rocketseat, JStack, Alura, LINUXtips, ProgramadorBR, Dio, Estudonauta.",SDFSDFSDF454
   hobbies: [
-    "Spend energy with my pet"591545
+    "Spend energy with my pet"
     "Consume content about technology and innovations❤️",654654
     " I like to do maintenance on machines and electronics👩‍🔧‍" ],